Molybdate: Structure of molybdate anions

 The Mo_{8}O_{26}^{4−} anion contains both octahedral and tetrahedral molybdenum and can be isolated in 2 isomeric forms, alpha and beta.

 The hexamolybdate image below shows the coordination polyhedra.
 The space filling model of the heptamolybdate image shows the close packed nature of the oxygen atoms in the structure.
 The oxide ion has an ionic radius of 1.40 Å, molybdenum(VI) is much smaller, 0.59 Å. There are strong similarities between the structures of the molybdates and the molybdenum oxides, (MoO3, MoO2 and the "crystallographic shear" oxides, Mo9O26 and Mo10O29) whose structures all contain close packed oxide ions.

-Equilibria in aqueous solution
+Equilibrium in aqueous solution

 When MoO3, molybdenum trioxide is dissolved in alkali solution the simple MoO4(2-) anion is produced: